ChTomer/MyCapstone/README.md

 ### Data Cleaning and Preprocessing

 - Fixed missing values and removed duplicates.
-- Changed categorical data into numbers.
+- Converted categorical data into numerical format and transformed date fields from object type to datetime format.
 - Scaled numerical data to make it easier to work with.

 ### Exploratory Data Analysis (EDA)